Whiplash

 The facet injections are performed in a procedure center, maintain extremely low risk and may be repeated as necessary.

-This injection provides benefit typically for a few weeks to a few months for most patients.
+This injection provides benefits typically for a few weeks to a few months for most patients.
 For higher level injury the procedure will have to be repeated.

-How successful are they the relief of pain for the condition?
-Expand
+How successful are they in the relief of pain?

 You may find relief from one or several available treatments for whiplash, discuss with your Chicago pain management doctor which treatment may be best for you.
-Premier Pain & Spine offers top treatment at seven pain management clinics in Chicago area.
+Premier Pain & Spine offers top treatment our pain management clinics in the Chicago area.
 Most insurance is accepted, call (847) 519 4701 for more information and scheduling today!